CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 ```

-## List resources of all Pods
+## List resources of all pods

-List the resources of all Pods:
+List the resources of all pods:

 ```bash
 maas $PROFILE pods read
 ```

-For example, this will grab Pod IDs (POD_ID) and their MAAS names:
+For example, this will grab pod IDs (POD_ID) and their MAAS names:

 ```bash
 maas $PROFILE pods read | grep -A6 id